 What does the name “Paul Carlson” mean to you?
 Many people remember hearing about the death of Dr. Paul Carlson or have a connection to the Carlson family.
 We would love to hear from you!
 Email us at email@example.com.

-This legacy project is an opportunity for your church, group, or family to partner with one clinic in Congo.
-We seek to honor Dr. Paul’s work by coming together to collectively raise the standard of healthcare in Congo.
-This initiative will also provide you ways to learn from and about our Congolese partners and their corner of God’s kingdom.
+Medical care is at the core of Dr. Paul’s legacy.
+We seek to honor his work by coming together to collectively raise the standard of healthcare in Congo.
+The Congo Clinic Initiative will also provide you ways to learn from and about our Congolese partners and their corner of God’s kingdom.

 Dr. Paul knew that medical care is not possible if people cannot afford it.
 That’s why agriculture projects, like the Karawa Coffee Project, are so important.
 Join us in this effort to revitalize coffee production in the Karawa region to reduce poverty, enhance food security, and build the local economy.